winsmith/curiosity/README.md

 # Curiosity
 Sources and Outlines for my talk on the computer and software architecture of Mars Science Laboratory

+The list below is pretty jumbled and pasted directly from the full outline.
+I'll try to clean it up some time after the talk.

+My complete collection of materials is in the `Curiosity.ooutline` file.
+To open it, get OmniOutliner from the macOS App Store (and use the free viewer mode).

 ## Sources

 - **Lakdawalla.
 (2018).
 The Design and Engineering of Curiosity, How the Mars Rover Performs Its Job, Springer International Publishing**